INTERNATIONAL CENTER OF PHOTOGRAPHY PRESENTS WE ARE HERE: SCENES FROM THE STREETS, A GLOBAL EXPLORATION OF THE ART OF STREET PHOTOGRAPHY

 About the International Center of Photography

 The International Center of Photography (ICP) is the world’s leading institution dedicated to photography and visual culture.
 Cornell Capa founded ICP in 1974 to champion “concerned photography”—socially and politically minded images that can educate and change the world.
 Through exhibitions, education programs, community outreach, and public programs, ICP offers an open forum for dialogue about the power of the image.
 Since its inception, ICP has presented more than 700 exhibitions, provided thousands of classes, and hosted a wide variety of public programs.
 ICP launched its new integrated center on Manhattan’s Lower East Side in January 2020.
-Located at 79 Essex Street, ICP is the cultural anchor of Essex Crossing, one of the most highly anticipated and expansive mixed-use developments in New York City.
+With its primary entrance at 84 Ludlow Street, ICP is the cultural anchor of Essex Crossing, one of the most highly anticipated and expansive mixed-use developments in New York City.
 ICP pays respect to the original stewards of this land, the Lenape people, and other Indigenous communities.
 Visit icp.org to learn more about the museum and its programs.

 Follow ICP on Social Media